 A new video on Twitter shows the 30-year-old rapper in a tattoo shop getting new ink to honor his friend, Takeoff.
 The tattoo was in black ink with “Takeoff” written in cursive on his right hand.

 Many other rappers have honored Takeoff since his passing, including fellow Migos member and Takeoff’s uncle, Quavo.
 Huncho dropped the song “Without You” dedicated to the “Last Memory” rapper and gave him a shoutout at the College Football Playoff National Championship when Georgia defeated TCU.

 Takeoff’s Brother Honors Late Rapper In Heartfelt Message

 Everyone is still mourning the loss of former Migos member, Takeoff.
-His brother, YRN Lingo, has honored his late brother in a heartfelt message on his Instagram.
-Many fans share in his time of grief.
+His brother, YRN Lingo, honored his late brother in a heartfelt message on his Instagram.
+Many fans shared in his time of grief.